 Indeed, Nespresso’s Original Line doesn’t make your usual cup of coffee.
 It makes espresso drinks albeit a little different – it’s not as high-quality as the drinks you can make with a proper espresso machine.
 Here’s where we delved into the difference between Nespresso and espresso.

-However, it can make a tasty Americano that’s more flavorful than a typical K-Cup and nearly as easy.
+However, it can make a tasty Americano that’s more flavourful than a typical K-Cup and nearly as easy.

-Just brew a lungo, eject the capsule, and then brew another lungo without a capsule to add about 4 ounces of hot water.
+Just brew a lungo, eject the capsule, and then brew another lungo without a capsule to add about 110 ml of hot water.
 Voila!
-An 8-ounce Americano you can sip and savor like a regular cup of coffee.
+A 220-ml Americano you can sip and savour like a regular cup of coffee.

-But if you’re used to a daily stop at your local Starbucks for their whopping 32-ounce trenta, that 8-ounce serving might not cut it.
+But if you’re used to a daily stop at your local Starbucks for their whopping 590-ml venti, that 220-ml serving might not cut it.
 Now what?

 Well, as it turns out, Nespresso foresaw this very scenario.
 Europe-based Nespresso developed the VertuoLine when they realized they were losing global market share because North Americans prefer larger coffees to quick shots of espresso.
 Similarly, drinkers in cold regions like Scandinavia enjoy the warming effect of a full-size coffee (1).